 TRIP DAY 4

 Today brings us the best section of the Maah Daah Hey.
-We'll ride south through prickly peared valleys and more Badlands landscape.
-We'll climb some steep switchbacks to the best view of the colors of sediment.
+We’ll ride south through prickly peared valleys and more badlands landscape.
+We’ll climb some steep switchbacks and get a great view of the colors of sediment.
 70 million years ago, this region was a vast inland sea which deposited sediment and laid down the many colored layers visible in the landscape.
 Wind, water and erosion have created the jagged buttes, rolling hillsides and rugged rock formations.
 The red sediment, called scoria, that we see from our vantage point is the result of underground coal fires.
 After lunch we continue south on the trail until we are just north of Theodore Roosevelt National Park.
-Here we say goodbye to the Maah Daah Hey and hop on the Buffalo Gap trail to circumnavigate the park.
-Tonight's camp is called the Camel Hump Camp and we'll likely hear coyotes howling from the adjacent ridge.
-TOTAL MILEAGE - 23 miles
+Here we say goodbye to the Maah Daah Hey and hop on the Buffalo Gap Trail to circumnavigate the park.
+Tonight’s camp is called the Camel Hump Camp and we’ll likely hear coyotes howling from the adjacent ridge.
+TOTAL MILEAGE: 23 miles

 TRIP DAY 5

 Our last day takes us further south through some really fun sections of the Buffalo Gap Trail.
 Some of the formations are like giant sandcastles with the trail swooping right around them.
 On occasion, we have seen whole herds of antelope blasting through this area at break neck speeds.
 With full trail grins on our faces we’ll ride a few road miles right into the historic town of Medora.It is funny to think of what Teddy and his Rough Riders would have thought of the likes of us.
 TOTAL MILEAGE: 12 - 15 miles

 Riding Surface: Rough singletrack through grass and clay.